 Consider the overall aesthetic of your house and choose a material which will suit it.
 If you have a

-period property or a conversion, consider an oak finish or timber frame like these.
+period property or a conversion, consider an oak finish or timber frame.

 You might want to take into consideration what your garden or patios overall style is.
 If you're